quixio/quix-streams/docs/read.md

 ### Commit callback

-Whenever a commit occurs, an event is raised to let you know.
-This event is raised for both manual and automatic commits.
-You can subscribe to this event using the following code:

 === "Python"
+Whenever a commit occurs, a callback is raised to let you know.
+This callback is invoked for both manual and automatic commits.
+You can set the callback using the following code:

     ``` python
-    def on_committed_handler():
+    def on_committed_handler(input_topic: InputTopic):
         # your code doing something when committed to broker

-    input_topic.on_committed += on_committed_handler
+    input_topic.on_committed = on_committed_handler
     ```

 === "C\#"
+Whenever a commit occurs, an event is raised to let you know.
+This event is raised for both manual and automatic commits.
+You can subscribe to this event using the following code:

     ``` cs
     inputTopic.OnCommitted += (sender, args) =>